CrystalW11/Speedy-Meals/README.md

 # Speedy-Meals

-Speedy Meals
-🍽️ Overview
+🍽️ **Overview**
 Speedy Meals is a full-stack web application designed to help users discover and share quick, delicious meal recipes.
 Built with the MERN stack and MySQL, it offers a seamless experience for browsing, adding, and managing recipes.​

-🔧 Technologies Used
+🔧 **Technologies Used**
-Frontend: React.js
+- Frontend: React.js

-Backend: Node.js with Express
+- Backend: Node.js with Express

-Database: MySQL
+- Database: MySQL

-Authentication: JWT (JSON Web Tokens)
+- Authentication: JWT (JSON Web Tokens)

-Styling: Bootstrap
+- Styling: Bootstrap

-API Requests: Axios
+- API Requests: Axios

-State Management: React Context API​
+**State Management: React Context API​**
-GeeksforGeeks
+- GeeksforGeeks
 +2
-YouTube
+- YouTube
 +2
-GeeksforGeeks
+- GeeksforGeeks
 +2

-🚀 Features
+🚀 **Features**

-User Authentication: Secure login and registration with JWT.
+- User Authentication: Secure login and registration with JWT.

-Recipe Management: Users can add, edit, and delete their own recipes.
+- Recipe Management: Users can add, edit, and delete their own recipes.

-Recipe Browsing: Explore a variety of recipes shared by other users.
+- Recipe Browsing: Explore a variety of recipes shared by other users.

-Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.

-CRUD Operations: Create, Read, Update, and Delete functionalities for recipes.​ GeeksforGeeks
+**CRUD Operations: Create, Read, Update, and Delete functionalities for recipes.​ GeeksforGeeks**
+- +8
+- GitHub
 +8
-GitHub
-+8
-YouTube
+- YouTube
-+8
+- +8

-🛠️ Installation & Setup
+🛠️ **Installation & Setup**

 1. Clone the Repository

   `git clone https://github.com/CrystalW11/Speedy-Meals.git`